Zipcoder/reveal-slides.tcus/md/big_data/intro-to-sql.md

 ### MySQL

-In order to connect to a MySQL instance, you need to know a few things
+In order to connect to a MySQL instance, you need to know a few things:

 * Host - this is usually a url or ip address for a server
-* Port - Port listening for a connection.
-Defaults to 3306
+* Port - Port listening for a connection (defaults to 3306)
 * Username - The MySQL user you are connecting with
 * Password - The password for the user (This could be blank)